Tomentos/JTT_Tutorials/Networking_103/Networking_103.md

 Now it's easy to look at the and think *I understand* but actually calculating it from an IP Address and Subnet Mask might not be.
 This and the Broadcast Address, which will follow this chapter, have been the one thing I always struggled to explain to others.
 I promise you that it's not that hard once you get it, but you can't explain it in a very straight forward way.

 Now I'd like to remind you of another previous chapter, **Subnets and Hosts**.
 In that chapter I have said, *"you can only manipulate the bits in the IP Address that correlate to a zero (0) in the Subnet Mask*".
-What you need to do is set every single one of those manipulatable bits to a zero.
+What you need to do is set every single one of those manipulable bits to a zero.
 I will copy the exact IP Address from that chapter to explain it better.

 ```
 IP Address: 192.168.10.100